lilyminium/psiresp/paper/paper.md

 # Acknowledgements

 This work was supported by a grant from the Australian Research Council (DP180103573).
 This project is based on the Computational Molecular Science Python Cookiecutter version 1.2.
 Pre-configured models and reorientation algorithm are written to directly match results from RESP ESP charge Derive (R.E.D.) [@dupradeau2007; @dupradeau2010].
-ATBResp tries to match results from Automated Topology Builder [@malde2011].
-Resp2 tries to match results from RESP2 [@schauperl2020].
+ATBRESP tries to match results from Automated Topology Builder [@malde2011].
+RESP2 tries to match results from RESP2 [@schauperl2020].
 Some tests compare results to output from resp, the current RESP plugin for Psi4 [@alenaizan2020].
 The research was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.

 # References